 The next example is to sonify extreme ultraviolet (EUV) spectral irradiances from two instruments in two ways.
-The solar EUV spectral irradiance spans wavelengths between X-rays and the ultraviolet (roughly 10-100 nm) but is often extended to include the Hydrogen Ly α line at 121.6 nm.
-This radiation is easily absorbed as it ionizes the outer electrons of many elements.
-This also makes it the major source of the ionosphere in the terrestrial and planetary atmospheres.
-The EUV emissions are also a direct measure of the magnetic field.
-The Sun would have considerably smaller EUV emissions if it did not have a magnetic field.
-For a 6000 K blackbody, the flux at 30.4 nm is $10^{-26} \times$ the flux at 550 nm.
-This ratio is 10^{-4} in a solar spectrum.
-These two properties, sensitivity to the solar magnetic field and acting as the source of the ionosphere, make measurements of the solar EUV spectrum a primary goal in solar physics.
+The solar EUV spectral irradiance spans wavelengths between X-rays and the ultraviolet (roughly 10-100 nm) but is often extended to include the H I 1216 emission line (Ly-

+$\alpha$ ).
+(Emission lines are described by the element symbol, the ion state of the element [where 166 H I is neutral hydrogen, H II is singly-ionized hydrogen, etc.], and the wavelength of the line 167 in Å.) This radiation is easily absorbed as it ionizes the outer electrons of many elements.
+This 168 also makes it the major source of the ionosphere in the terrestrial and planetary atmospheres.
+The 169 EUV emissions are also a direct measure of the magnetic field.
+The Sun would have considerably 170 smaller EUV emissions if it did not have a magnetic field.
+The ratio of the spectral irradiance 171 at the EUV wavelength of 30.4 nm to the peak value of a 5770 K blackbody at a visible wave-172 length of 500 nm is $10^{-26}$ .
+This ratio is $10^{-4}$ in a solar spectrum.
+These two properties, sensitivity 173 to the solar magnetic field and acting as the source of the ionosphere, make measurements of the 174 solar EUV spectral irradiance a primary goal in solar physics.
+175